6 ways to deposit cash into someone else’s account

 Though paper checks are falling out of favor, you can still deposit a personal check into someone else’s bank account.
 Checks pose less of a threat to banks than cash deposits because financial institutions can trace the money with a check.

-“The key question is always: ‘Where did you get that money?” says Marc Trepanier, principal fraud consultant at ACI Worldwide, a software provider.
+“The key question is always: ‘Where did you get that money?’” says Marc Trepanier, principal fraud consultant at ACI Worldwide, a software provider.
 “With a check, we know where it came from.
 It came from another account.”

-Just like cash, a check can be deposited into another person’s account at a branch when you present it to the teller, along with the recipient’s name and account number.
+A check can be deposited into another person’s account at a branch when you present it to the teller, along with the recipient’s name and account number.

 Unlike cash, the downside is your bank won’t always make the funds available immediately.